harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-12-23 Tue: Reviewed Rika’s merge request and applied fixes related to leverage handling.
+Fixed the BTC position size calculation, corrected the position-closing logic when the trade direction changes.
+Calculated optimal liquidity usd amount compatible with hypeliquid deposit.

+2025-12-22 Mon: Added separated logging in the hedge manager service for: hedge positions opened via Hyperliquid, and positions calculated theoretically based on swaps using the original hedging strategy.
+Project files and logs were exported and uploaded to AI for further analysis and discussion with the team.

+---

+2025-12-19 Fri: Fixed the position opening logic.
+Applied updates to the hedging strategy and extended the hedge manager service to support containerized execution on fly.io.
+Configured deployment and persistence of statistics in the database.

 2025-12-18 Thu: Tested the new hedge manager service and [fixed](https://github.com/harmony-one/portfolio-manager/commit/9acc947913a98a2a647446bf6995332903eeb01c) issues related to hedge delta calculation and the timing of Hyperliquid API calls.
 Shared the source code with Rika.
 Added file-based logging with a 30-second interval.

 2025-12-17 Wed: [Completed](https://github.com/harmony-one/portfolio-manager/commit/755b33856e3a956ef9264ece75b1e9e48951492c) the first version of the Hedge Manager service — a full real-time hedge position management loop based on the core hedge strategy.
 Swap events are received in real time via Alchemy WebSockets; the strategy then calculates hedge delta and other metrics and decides whether to open or adjust positions, after which the Hyperliquid API is called.